Nordborg Castle: Occupation and fire

-High School and Boarding School
+High school and boarding school

 In 1909 the castle was purchased by Nordborg town.
 It was the pro-German Mayor Klinkers' dream to build a high school, which would be a counterweight for the Danish high schools north of the border.
 The castle was thereafter restored by the architect Eugen Fink, and in 1910 the castle was leased out to the German high school association in Northern Schleswig.